DPhil, MSc, BSc

 Oligodendrocyte progenitor cells (OPCs) may be altered in Alzheimer’s disease.

-Reviewer for the Spanish National Agency for Evaluation of Projects (ANEP) and the European Union.
+Reviewer for the Spanish National Agency for Evaluation of Projects (ANEP), the European Union, MS Society, Alzheimer’s Society and MRC.

-2009-present: Charter member of the Spanish Young Neuroscientists Club (CJN) of the SENC.
+Charter member of the Spanish Young Neuroscientists Club (CJN) of the SENC.
+2009.

-2011-present: Spanish Glial Network: Member of the Board.
+Spanish Glial Network: Member of the Board since 2011.